"Priests will try to show you the way to Paradise in

 | Terrain | Forested Hills |

+Bazile is the capital city of the elven nation of Ethara.
 Throughout Ithria, there are tales of a great elven city held entirely aloft in the trees.
-Such tales usually refer to Bazile.
+Such tales refer to Bazile.
 This city of some 25,000 citizens is made up for several hundred tree houses, rope bridges and carefully crafted homes built into the very trunks and branches of giant Tharqel trees.
-Almost the entire city is held aloft in various ingenious ways.
-Platforms, balconies, bridges, rope ladders and rope swings are used to get around this strange three dimensional architecture.
+The entire city is built in the trees.
+It is home to the elven king, various noble elven families, scholars, artists and craftsmen.
+Bazile is a beautiful, but remote city.
+For much of the world, it is merely legend.
+Tales of this wondrous place name it the "Emerald City".

 The Council of Trees

 This is the common name of the main governmental council of elves in Ethara.
-It
+It also refers to the building in which the council meets.

 The Hall of Thorns